shihabmuhtasim/Reducing-Traffic-Fatalities-Through-Data-Science-and-ML/README.md

-# Reducing Traffic Fatalities Through Data Science and ML
+# Analyzing Traffic Fatalities Through Data Science and ML
 This project focuses on analyzing traffic accident data to develop strategies for reducing traffic-related fatalities in the United States.
 Using data wrangling, visualization, dimensionality reduction, and unsupervised clustering techniques, we aim to identify patterns and provide actionable insights for policymakers.
 ![Traffic dara science](https://github.com/user-attachments/assets/02ac7bae-f735-4275-845e-1878b02d4467)